thenickz/ClickCMD/README.md

 1. **Non-Commercial License** - Free for personal and educational use
 2. **Commercial License** - Required for commercial use and distribution

-The **"ClickCmds" trademark** is separately protected regardless of license choice.
+The **"CickCMD" trademark** is separately protected regardless of license choice.

 See the [LICENSE](LICENSE) file for complete terms, or contact us for commercial licensing inquiries.